rehanmollick/splitpay-escrow/README.md

 - Next.js 14 (React, TypeScript, Tailwind CSS)
 - Sepolia Ethereum testnet

+## Smart Contract Development and Testing
+The SplitPaymentEscrow smart contract was developed and tested using the Remix IDE on the Remix virtual machine environment.
+You can deploy and interact with the contract directly in Remix by copying the Solidity file from `contracts/SplitPaymentEscrow.sol`.

 ## Getting Started
 You can use the live demo at: [https://splitpay-escrow-pwqu-bbx53h5y2-rehanmollicks-projects.vercel.app/](https://splitpay-escrow-13jh.vercel.app/)

+You should have MetaMask downloaded and be on the Sepolia testnet.
+Ideally you have 3 or more accounts, each with SepoliaETH tokens so that you can functionally test the app.
+You can get free tokens at https://sepolia-faucet.pk910.de/.

 Or run locally:
 1. Clone this repository